lapalme/pyrealb/docs/README.md

 ## `jsRealB.js` / `utils.py`

-This is not a class, but a file that imports all functions and classes and exports them, so that this is the only file to import to access *jsRealB*.
+This is not a class, but a file that imports all functions and classes and exports them, so that this is the only file to import to access *pybealb*.
-It also adds a utility functions and some useful constants..
+It also adds a utility functions and some useful constants.
 All functions that create `Terminal`, `Phrase` and `Dependent` instances are also defined here,

 * `oneOf(elems)` : selects *randomly* an element from a list, but trying to avoid direct repetitions.
 If the selected element is a function, then call it without argument and return its value.
+* `choice(elems)` : selects randomly an element for a list, similar to `oneOf(..)` but does not take previous choices into account
 * `mix(elems)` : shuffle the elements, if any element is a function then return its value.
-* ` jsRealB_version` : the current version of jsRealB
+* `jsRealB_version` : the current version of jsRealB
+* `pyrealb_version` : the current version of *pyrealb*
 * `getSavedWarnings()`, `resetSavedWarnings()`, `setExceptionOnWarning()`: change the warning are dealt with.